openeuler-mirror/SoftBR/README.md

 ```
 ## How to run
 There are 2 ways to use BR:
-1. use the profiler with `LD_PRELOAD`
+1. use the softbr with `LD_PRELOAD`

-2. Directly link the libprofiler.so to your program.just like `-lprofiler`
+2. Directly link the libsoftbr.so to your program.just like `-lsoftbr`

 ## profile file